 Future oil and natural gas exploration may involve unprofitable efforts, not only from dry wells, but also from wells that are productive but do not produce sufficient net revenues to return a profit after drilling, operating and other costs.
 Completion of a well does not assure a profit on the investment or recovery of drilling, completion and operating costs.
-In addition, drilling hazards or environmental damage could greatly increase the cost of operations, and various field operating conditions may adversely affect the production from successful wells.
-These conditions include delays in obtaining governmental approvals or consents, shut downs of connected wells resulting from extreme weather conditions, problems in storage and distribution and adverse geological and mechanical conditions.

-Reserves estimates
+Reserves and Resources estimates

-There are numerous uncertainties inherent in estimating reserves and cash flows to be derived therefrom, including many factors beyond the control of the Company.
-The Company prepares these reserve estimates using various factors and assumptions, including historical production in the area compared with production rates from analogous producing areas; initial production rates; production decline rates; ultimate recovery of reserves; success of future development activities; timing and amount of capital expenditures; marketability of production; royalty rates, effects of regulations by government agencies (including levies imposed over the life of the reserves); and future operating costs (all of which could materially vary from actual results).
+There are numerous uncertainties inherent in estimating reserves and resources and cash flows to be derived therefrom, including many factors beyond the control of the Company.
+The Company prepares these reserve and resource estimates using various factors and assumptions, including historical production in the area compared with production rates from analogous producing areas; initial production rates; production decline rates; ultimate recovery of reserves; success of future development activities; timing and amount of capital expenditures; marketability of production; royalty rates, effects of regulations by government agencies (including levies imposed over the life of the reserves); and future operating costs (all of which could materially vary from actual results).

-Some of these assumptions are inherently subjective, and the accuracy of the Company's reserve estimates relies in part on the ability of its management team, engineers and other advisors to make accurate assumptions.
-Economic factors beyond the Company's control, such as interest rates and exchange rates, will also impact the value of its reserves.
-As a result, the Company's reserve estimates will be inherently imprecise.
-The reserves disclosed by the Company should not be interpreted as assurances of property life or of the profitability of current or future operations.
+Some of these assumptions are inherently subjective, and the accuracy of the Company's reserve and/or resource estimates relies in part on the ability of its management team, engineers and other advisors to make accurate assumptions.
+Economic factors beyond the Company's control, such as oil prices, interest rates and exchange rates, will also impact the value of its reserves and resources.
+As a result, the Company's reserve and resource estimates will be inherently imprecise.
+The reserves and resources disclosed by the Company should not be interpreted as assurances of property life or of the profitability of current or future operations.
 Actual future production; oil and natural gas prices; revenues, taxes; development expenditures; operating expenses and quantities of recoverable oil and gas reserves may vary substantially from those the Company estimates.
-If actual production results vary substantially from the Company's reserve estimates, this could materially reduce its revenues and result in the impairment of its oil and natural gas interests.
+If actual production results vary substantially from the Company's estimates, this could materially reduce its revenues and result in the impairment of its oil and natural gas interests.